-Inheritance tax Florida
+Inheritance tax in Florida

 This absence of inheritance tax, combined with the absence of Florida income tax, makes Florida attractive for wealthy individuals wanting to reduce their tax liability.
 Many individuals relocate to Florida from northern states with significant state inheritance taxes for this reason.